murrellrr/celastrina/@celastrina/http/README.md

 {
   "IsEncrypted": false,
   "Values": {
-    "function.name": "Your Function Name",
+    "function.name": "Your Function Name"
-    "function.managed": "false"
   }
 }
 ```

 Next, you need create a property instance and add it to a configuration.
-A `Configuration` has 2 required parameters passed
+A `Configuration` has 1 required parameter passed
-in the constructor.
-The 2 parameters are the `name` and `managed` mode parameters.
+in the constructor:

 - `name` {`string`}: The firendly name of this function.
 This name is used for diagnostics, insights, and logging and
 should not be seen by the caller.
-- `managed` {`boolean`}: Determines if this function runs in a secure `managed` mode.
-More on that later.

 As stated you may use the primitive types or corrosponding `Property` instances.

 ```
-const config = new Configuration("Your Function Name", false);
+const config = new Configuration("Your Function Name");

 /* OR */

-const config = new Configuration(new StringProperty("function.name"), new BooleanProperty("function.managed"));
+const config = new Configuration(new StringProperty("function.name"));

 ```
 Let's unpack this real quick.
 The name parameter in the later example uses a `StringProperty` with a key that points to